cccsar/Dyslexio/README.md

 * ```fibo(n) ```: Returns the fibonacci number corresponding to n.
 The argument n must be or evaluate to a non negative integer, otherwise Dislexio will throw an error.
 * ```gcd(<exp>, <exp1>) ```: Returns the greatest common divisor of <exp> and <exp1>.
 Both <exp> and <exp1> must be or evaluate to an integer, otherwise Dislexio will throw an error.
 * ```now()```: Returns an integer corresponding to the time in milliseconds elapsed from a certain point in time.

- As of now only type, ltype, reset, irandom and fibo are implemented.